AlGepe/OmniSnippets_JS/docs/generalTips/semrush/keywordRelevant.rst

 It would be best if you avoided keywords that our calculators cannot answer.
 These can be phrases asking about **real-time data**, e.g., the current temperature or currency conversion.
 Another kind of keywords you shouldn't use are those which ask for **specific products**, e.g., trademarked drugs or construction material.

-.. rubric:: Examples of good keywords
+.. rubric:: Examples of good keywords:

 - acceleration **formula**
 - mortgage **definition**